JacobJ215/Airline-Sentiment-Analysis/README.md

 ### Tokenization and Embedding
 The text data is tokenized and sequences are created.
 Word embeddings using Word2Vec are performed.

+Tokenization is a crucial step in natural language processing (NLP) tasks.
+It involves breaking down text into individual words or tokens.
+These tokens serve as the basic units of analysis for the subsequent steps in the NLP pipeline.

+Once tokenized, these individual words need to be converted into a format suitable for input into a neural network.
+This is where embeddings come into play.
+Embeddings are vector representations of words that capture semantic relationships.
+In other words, they represent words in a continuous vector space, where similar words are located closer to each other.

+One popular technique for generating word embeddings is Word2Vec.
+Word2Vec is a shallow neural network model trained to reconstruct linguistic contexts of words.
+It learns to map words to a high-dimensional vector space in such a way that words with similar contexts are closer to each other in the vector space.

+Word2Vec can be thought of as a form of unsupervised learning for NLP.
+It learns to predict the probability of a word occurring in a context given the current word.
+This is done through two types of models: Continuous Bag of Words (CBOW) and Skip-gram.
+CBOW predicts the current word based on its context, while Skip-gram predicts the context based on the current word.

+In our project, Word2Vec is employed to generate word embeddings for the tweets.
+These embeddings capture the semantic relationships between words in the dataset.
+This enables the LSTM model to understand the contextual meaning of words in the tweets, which is crucial for accurate sentiment analysis.

+The embeddings are then used as the initial layer in our LSTM model.
+During training, the weights of this embedding layer are fine-tuned along with the rest of the network to optimize performance on the sentiment classification task.
+This allows the model to adapt the embeddings to the specific characteristics of the dataset and the sentiment analysis task at hand.

 ### LSTM Model
 A deep learning model is defined with embedding layers and LSTM units for sentiment analysis.
 The model is compiled and one-hot encoding is applied to the labels.